Jason Mitchell

 Focus

-Digital health interventions for couples, HIV/STI prevention and treatment, LGBTQ health, Health behavior change, Mixed methods and dyadic analyses, Sexual and gender minority populations
+Digital health interventions for couples and adults, Multiple Health Behavior Change, Mixed methods and dyadic analyses

 Education